-Upon discharge from our residential program, all patients have the opportunity to step down to one of our many outpatient care options, which include the following:
+Upon discharge from our residential center, all patients have the opportunity to step down to one of our many outpatient care options, which include the following:

 Group homes: Designed to provide patients who are between the ages of 16 and 21 who are in need of a structured home-based living situation, our group home services are available to provide services that are focused on psychosocial skills development and functioning in the community.

-No matter what your child’s continued needs may be, the staff at Desert Hills will be there to help them transition to the next phase of treatment.
+No matter what your child’s continued needs may be, the staff at our treatment center will be there to help them transition to the next phase of treatment.